VanithaChalla/30-Day-SOC-Challenge/Week1-Reconnaissance/Day2-OS-Fingerprinting/Incident-Report.md

 ## 📌 Incident Summary

-A port scan was detected against Windows 11 machine at **192.168.56.103** originating from **192.168.56.100** and **192.168.56.102** on March 22 2026 between 13:37 and 13:50 EDT.
+OS fingerprinting activity was detected against Windows 11 machine at **192.168.56.103** originating from **192.168.56.102** on March 22 2026 between 22:27 and 22:52 EDT.

-The attacker performed a full network reconnaissance including host discovery, port scanning, service detection, and aggressive fingerprinting.
-All 5 open ports were mapped and sensitive service information including Splunk SIEM running on default ports 8000 and 8089 was successfully identified.
+The attacker performed multiple OS detection techniques including service version detection, TTL analysis via ping, aggressive OS guessing, and full TCP/IP fingerprinting.
+The target OS was successfully identified as **Windows 10 1703 with 99% confidence**.

 ---